torvalds/linux/Documentation/i2c/i2c-address-translators.rst

  - Physical I2C transaction on bus A, slave address 0x20
- - ATR chip detects transaction on address 0x20, finds it in table, propagates transaction on bus B with address translated to 0x10, keeps clock streched on bus A waiting for reply
+ - ATR chip detects transaction on address 0x20, finds it in table, propagates transaction on bus B with address translated to 0x10, keeps clock stretched on bus A waiting for reply
  - Slave X chip (on bus B) detects transaction at its own physical address 0x10 and replies normally
  - ATR chip stops clock stretching and forwards reply on bus A,